ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

         ):
             """Initialise the action.

-            :param controller_device: the device that has to be activated
+            :param controller_device: The device that must be activated.
-            :param other_devices: the devices that have to be reachable
+            :param other_devices: The devices that must be reachable.
-            :param timeout: the maximum time to wait for the devices to be reachable
+            :param timeout: The maximum time to wait for the devices to become reachable.
-            :param kwargs: additional parameters, see the base class :py:class:`ska_integration_test_harness.core.actions.SUTAction`
+            :param kwargs: Additional parameters.
+See the base class :py:class:`ska_integration_test_harness.core.actions.SUTAction`
-                for more details.
+                for further details.

             """
-            # we always call the super method and pass the kwargs.
-This is a
+            # Always call the super method and pass kwargs.
+This ensures
-            # trick to allow retro-compatibility with the base class in the
+            # compatibility with the base class and its required parameters.
-            # required parameters.
             super().__init__(**kwargs)

             self.controller_device = controller_device